Nisha318/Nisha318.github.io/_posts/2025-03-03-anonymous-rooted.md

 python3 -c 'import pty; pty.spawn("/bin/bash")'
 ```

-After that, it prompted for a password — which I didn’t have.
+After that, I attempted to execute a sudo -l command again, but it prompted for a password — which I didn’t have.
 I moved on.

 ---